-STUDENT DIRECTIVE FOR DISBURSEMENT OF STATE AID

-Return this form to the NAME of Institution Financial Aid Office as soon as possible.

-Student Name (please print): \\\\\ ID#:

-You have been awarded financial aid from the State of Washington.
+STUDENT DIRECTIVE FOR DISBURSEMENT OF STATE AID Return this form to the NAME of Institution Financial Aid Office as soon as possible.
+Student Name (please print):ID#: You have been awarded financial aid from the State of Washington.
 Your designation and signature on this form will document your choice for funds to be applied directly into your student account or to be given to you in the form of a check.
 A state grant or scholarship recipient has the following two choices:

-- Choosing to have the funds deposited to your student account permits the aid to be automatically credited toward expenses you may owe to the institution.
-This option allows faster processing of any refunds of financial aid proceeds that may be due you. - Choosing to have state financial aid funds given directly to you means that state student aid will not be automatically available to pay for tuition and fees.
-You are responsible for using the funds to pay for educational expenses including any expense you owe to the institution.
+Choosing to have the funds deposited to your student account permits the aid to be automatically credited toward expenses you may owe to the institution.
+This option allows faster processing of any refunds of financial aid proceeds that may be due you.

+lent aid will ing the funds

+not be auton have state financial aid funds given directly to you means that state student aid w natically available to pay for tuition and fees.
+You are responsible for using the fu ducational expenses including any expense you owe to the institution.

-Please choose one of these options:
+Please choose one o f these options:

+I choose to have state aid funds applied directly to my student account and automatically credited toward expenses I owe NAME of Institution .

+OR

-I choose to have state aid funds applied directly to my student account and automatically credited toward expenses I owe NAME of Institution.
-OR I wish to have state aid funds given directly to me (not credited to my student account).
-I understand that I am responsible for all outstanding balances on my student account at NAME of Institution.
+I wish to have state aid funds given directly to me (not credited to my student account).
+I understand that I am responsible for all outstanding balances on my student account at NAME of Institution .

-Your choice will stay in effect as long as you are enrolled at this institution.
-However, you may change your directive for a future term by informing your Financial Aid Office in writing.
+y in effect as long as you are enrolled at this institution.
+However, you may ve for a future term by informing your Financial Aid Office in writing.

-Student Signature
+Student Signature Date

+M take sure you check one of the options above and return this form to:

+NAME of Institution

+Address

+Address

+Address